Context-Bounded Model Checking for POWER: Concurrent Programs and Semantics

-Write events are propagated to other processes through the rule ${\tt Prop}$.
-A write event $\event$ on a variable $\xvar$ is allowed to be propagated to a process $\qproc$ only if it has a coherence order that is strictly larger than the coherence of any event that has been to propagated to $\qproc$ up to now.
+Write events are propagated to other processes by the rule ${\tt PropWrite}$.
+A write event $\event$ on a variable $\xvar$ is propagated to a process $\qproc$ only if it has a coherence order that is strictly larger than the coherence of any event that has been to propagated to $\qproc$ up to now.
 Notice that this is given by coherence order of $\propagatedof\qproc\xvar$ which is the latest write event on $\xvar$ that has been propagated to $\qproc$.